ASD-Blueprint/desktop.gov.au/program/engagement/discovery.md

 timeline:
 - title: Step 1 – Strategy Analysis
   body: |
     The strategy partner vendor will facilitate workshops to understand the business and ICT environment that the agency operates in.
-A [people, process, technology analysis]() will be conducted.
+A [people, process, and technology (POPIT) analysis]() will be conducted.
 - title: Step 2 – Understand risks
   body: |
     Throughout Discovery, the strategy partner will elect and capture risks and change impacts associated with adopting a modern desktop based on the Blueprint.
 A [SWOT analysis]() may assist this understanding.